 A. It was developed over the past four years by the entire faculty.
-And I think probably every office on campus in one way or another has had some say in how our new general education program goes.
-The faculty got together in round table discussions and had arguments and good conversations for a couple years.
+And I think probably every office on campus, in one way or another, has had some say in how our new general education program goes.
+The faculty got together in round table discussions and had arguments and good conversations for a couple of years.

-A. Flagler decided to make this change because we used to have what is generally considered a 20th century model.
-That kind of system is basically an arrangement of introductory courses from various parts of the school that we ask students to take like Psych 101, Business 101, Science 101.
+A. Flagler decided to make this change because we used to have what is generally considered a 20th-century model.
+That kind of system is basically an arrangement of introductory courses from various parts of the school that we ask students to take, like Psych 101, Business 101, and Science 101.
 The reason that's a bit out of date and not ideal is because that collection of classes doesn't really have any rhyme or reason to it.